euler-xyz/IPriceOracle/README.md

 As a hypothetical example, if a user requests a price for `DAI/EUR`, the price oracle could retrieve pricing for `DAI/USDC` from a Uniswap TWAP, and then another price for the `USDC/USD` from an internal pegged price, and then finally another price for `EUR/USD` from Chainlink.
 The price oracle essentially multiplies these prices together, inverting when necessary.

-In a trivial case, oracles should support inverting prices, so that if `EUR/USD` is supported, so should `USD/EUR`.
+Oracles should support inverting pairs, so that if `EUR/USD` is supported, then `USD/EUR` should also be supported.
 Note that when inverting, [bid and ask](#spreads) values should be swapped.
 In more complicated crosses, care should be taken to use the correct bid or ask value at each leg of the cross.

 ## Amounts